Ili National Army

-The East Turkestan National Army (شەرقىي تۈركىستان مىللىي ئارمىيىسى) was the armed forces of the Second East Turkestan Republic (ETR).
-It was active from 1945 to 1949, beyond the dissolution of the ETR in 1946, when it was renamed the Ili National Army (INA; 伊犁民族軍) per a peace agreement between the ETR leadership and representatives of the Republic of China.
+The Ili National Army (INA; 伊犁民族軍), originally known as the East Turkestan National Army (شەرقىي تۈركىستان مىللىي ئارمىيىسى), was the armed forces of the Second East Turkestan Republic (ETR).
 It originally consisted of six regiments: the Suidun Infantry Regiment, the Ghulja Regiment, the Kensai Regiment, the Ghulja Reserve Regiment, the Kazakh Cavalry Regiment, the Dungan Regiment, the Artillery Subdivision, the Sibo Subdivision, and the Mongol Subdivision.
 The last two subdivisions were later reformed to regiments.
 All regiments were armed with mostly German-made weapons that were provided by the Soviet Union on orders by Joseph Stalin.
 Its personnel was trained in the Soviet Union.
 Rebel aviation included 42 airplanes, which were captured in the Ghulja Kuomintang air base and repaired by Soviet military personnel.

 History

 The East Turkestan National Army was formed on 8 April 1945.
 Elihan Tore was the Marshal of the East Turkestan National Army until his exile to the Soviet Union.
 Abdulkerim Abbas served as the INA's political director.

 According to M. Kutlukov, in September 1945, the National Army made decisive victories over Kuomintang troops in Jungaria, where two newly formed full-sized Kuomintang divisions of around 25,000 troops, armed with American-made weapons, were trapped and completely annihilated, except for 6,000 soldiers and officers, including 7 generals, who surrendered, in battles in the highly-fortified Wusu-Shihezi district.
 This was in part thanks to the courage of soldiers and officers of the East Turkestan National Army, the experience of numerous Soviet military personnel and advisers who directly participated in the military operations, and the employment of heavy artillery fire and aerial bombings (by rebel aviation) of Kuomintang positions in the strategic oil-rich district.

 On 22 December 1949, the National Army joined the People's Liberation Army as the Xinjiang 5th Corps, but then was reformed.
 Its divisions were transferred to the newly created Xinjiang Production and Construction Corps with all weapons of the divisions having been seized.
 Later, the national divisions were themselves entirely disbanded.